zynga/ssh-cmd-proxy/README.md

     * No support for modern private key formats (eg. EdDSA).
     * No support for password authentication.
     * No support for encrypted private keys.
 * SHA1 for all key hashing.
-On top of being insecure, SHA1 hashes are explicitly [forbidden](https://github.blog/2021-09-01-improving-git-protocol-security-github/#dropping-insecure-algorithms) by GitHub. ***This means that Gradle source dependencies will not work with GitHub under any circumstances!***
+On top of being insecure, SHA1 hashes are explicitly [forbidden](https://github.blog/2021-09-01-improving-git-protocol-security-github/#dropping-insecure-algorithms) by GitHub. ***This means that SSH Gradle source dependencies will not work with GitHub under any circumstances!*** As an alternative, HTTPS access can still work but without any support from Gradle for different authentication mechanisms, this is limited only to repositories that allow fully anonymous access.

 This plugin fixes these issues by automatically spinning up local, ephemeral SSH proxy servers when a source dependency is identified in a build to act as a ‘man in the middle’ when Gradle attempts to retrieve the dependency.
 With this setup, the proxy can connect to the source repository using a [modern SSH implementation](https://mina.apache.org/sshd-project/), and provide a backward compatible SSH server to Gradle at the same time.
 In addition to modernizing the SSH implementation, the proxy server can inject additional authentication mechanisms, such as support for passwords, modern private key formats, key encryption, and SSH agent support, all of which Gradle source dependencies lack.
-This is important as it ensures that all possible users are not simply locked out of one of the most popular Git hosting services because of their development infrastructure.
+This is important as it ensures that users are not simply locked out the most popular Git hosting services because of their development infrastructure.

 Unlike other plugins that may address this issue by introducing their own set of configuration structures and dependency resolution mechanisms, this plugin does not attempt to replace a core Gradle feature and therefore has full support from modern IDEs, which recognize source dependencies and treat them appropriately.